-Yes, you still have time to run out to your local grocery store and make a fabulous Shavuot or Vegetarian party menu.
+Yes, you still have time to run to your local store and grab the ingredients for this fabulous Shavuot or Vegetarian party menu.
 Still looking for Shabbat inspiration?
 Try our Make Ahead, No Reheating Required Shabbat Menu.

 And unlucky me, Hubby doesn't like cheesecake.
 I then proceeded to have a carload of kiddies that caught his allergy to what may very well be the best dessert on the face of the earth (it's all protein, right?!?!).
 So how am I to cook, create, and celebrate Shavuot when I can't combine it with my love for the iconic holiday dish?

 But I am consoled by the fact that Shavuot is not just for cheesecake lovers, it’s a vegetarian's dream.
-A holiday when you can serve Breakfast All Day, Savory Yogurt that is a cinch to make.
+A holiday when you can serve Breakfast All Day along with Savory Yogurt Bowls that are a cinch to make.

 Make this recipe even easier by setting up your toppings in various bowls and have your guests customize their own versions.

 Considering main dishes, it is always wonderful to throw in a dish that you know everyone of all ages will love.
 This baked ziti classic is fairly quick and reheats well.